harshhitjainn16/Experiment-12/README.md

 ```
 .
 ├── server.js              # Express server with Socket.io
+├── client/                # React frontend
-├── public/
+│   ├── public/
+│   │   └── index.html     # HTML template
+│   ├── src/
+│   │   ├── components/    # React components
-│   ├── index.html     # Chat interface
+│   │   ├── App.js         # Main React component
-│   ├── styles.css     # Styling
+│   │   ├── index.js       # React entry point
+│   │   └── index.css      # Styles
-│   └── app.js         # Frontend Socket.io client
+│   └── package.json       # Client dependencies
-├── package.json
+├── package.json           # Root dependencies
 └── README.md
 ```

 ## Testing the App

+1. Run `npm run dev`
-1. Open multiple browser windows/tabs
+2. Open multiple browser windows/tabs to `http://localhost:3000`
-2. Enter different usernames in each
+3. Enter different usernames in each
-3. Start chatting and see real-time updates!
+4. Start chatting and see real-time updates!
-4. Try typing to see the typing indicator
+5. Try typing to see the typing indicator
-5. Close a tab to see the leave notification
+6. Close a tab to see the leave notification

 ## What You'll Learn

+### React Concepts:
+- Functional components with hooks
+- State management with useState
+- Side effects with useEffect
+- Performance optimization with useCallback
+- Component composition and props
+- Event handling in React
+- Conditional rendering

-- WebSocket communication
+### WebSocket Concepts:
-- Real-time event handling
+- Real-time communication
 - Socket.io client-server interaction
 - Broadcasting to multiple clients
 - Managing connected users

+## Deployment

+This app is ready for deployment on platforms like:
+- **Vercel** (for the full-stack app)
+- **Netlify** (frontend only, needs separate backend)
+- **Heroku** (full-stack)
+- **Railway** (full-stack)
+- **Render** (full-stack)

+The build process automatically creates an optimized production build of the React app.

 ## License